dminhas03/mtl-collision-sev/README.md

 The pipeline integrates spatial, temporal, and contextual features (engineered with OSMnx and domain knowledge) to model collision risk.
 Logistic Regression serves as a baseline, while Random Forest achieves **91% AUROC**, significantly outperforming baseline methods.

 ---
+## Repository Structure

+- **data/** — raw and processed datasets (CSV, Parquet)
+- **exploration/** — exploratory scripts and data understanding
+- **reports/figures/** — saved plots and visualizations
+- **src/** — reusable source code
+  - `data_preparation.py` — preprocessing and feature engineering
+  - `modeling.py` — training, evaluation, and model comparison
+  - `utils_io.py` — helper functions for loading/saving data
+- **requirements.txt** — list of Python dependencies
+- **README.md** — project overview and results

+---

 ## How to Run

-First install the dependencies listed in `requirements.txt`, you can run the data preparation and modeling scripts in `src/` to regenerate the processed dataset,
-train the models, and reproduce all the evaluation figures in `reports/figures/`.
+First install the dependencies listed in `requirements.txt`, you can run the data preparation and modeling scripts in `src/` to regenerate the processed dataset, train the models, and reproduce all the evaluation figures in `reports/figures/`.

 ---
 ## 📊 Results